dev-javascript/string-to-react-component/README.md

 - The given code inside the string should be a function.

-- The given code is executed in the global scope, so imported objects from `react` package including `useState`, `useEffect`, ... are not accessible inside it and you should get them from `React` global variable :
+- The code inside the string is executed in the global scope, so imported objects from `react` package including `useState`, `useEffect`, ... are not accessible inside it and you should get them from `React` global variable :

 ```js
 import {useState} from 'react';